Angular Interview questions for 2021

 First off— if you have passed the first stage of your developer interview process, congratulations!
 Let’s get you prepared for the next stage!

-In general, companies use the following 3 approaches to interview candidates:
+In general, companies looking to hire Angular developers use the following 3 approaches to interview candidates:

 The technical interview

 Interviewers usually ask a wide range of Angular questions in this category.
 The following Q&A groups questions which are generally asked together:

 What are the different ways one can send and receive data between components?
 Are services singletons?

 Services as well as Input() and Output() properties can be used to transfer data between components.
 Services are singletons by default, but with module lazy loading you can end up with several instances of a service.